Michael Fowler, Physics Department, UVa

 A simple example to see that something must be wrong with Ampere's Law in the general case is given by Feynman in his Lectures in Physics.
 Suppose we use a hypodermic needle to insert a spherically symmetric blob of charge in the middle of a large vat of solidified jello (which we assume conducts electricity).
 Because of electrostatic repulsion, the charge will dissipate, currents will flow outwards in a spherically symmetric way.
 Question: does this outward-flowing current distribution generate a magnetic field?
 The answer must be no , because since we have a completely spherically symmetric situation, it could only generate a spherically symmetric magnetic field.
 But the only possible such fields are one pointing outwards everywhere and one pointing inwards everywhere, both corresponding to non-existent monopoles.
 So, there can be no magnetic field.

-However, imagine we now consider checking Ampere's law by taking as a path a horizontal circle with its center above the point where we injected the charge (think of a halo above someone's head.)
+However, imagine we now consider checking Ampere's law by taking as a path a horizontal circle with its center above the point where we injected the charge (think of a halo above someone’s head.)
 Obviously, the left hand side of Ampere's equation is zero, since there can be no magnetic field.
+(It would have to be spherically symmetric, meaning radial.)
 On the other hand, the right hand side is most definitely not zero, since some of the outward flowing current is going to go through our circle.
 So the equation must be wrong.